-- In a large non-stick skillet, cook ground beef over medium heat until browned.
-Drain and return to skillet
+- In a large non-stick skillet, cook ground beef over medium-high heat until browned.
+Drain and return to skillet.

-- Add onions, cook stir.
-Add garlic and green pepper.
+- Reduce heat to medium heat, then add onions, cook stir.
+Add garlic and green peppers.
 Cook for 5 minutes.

 - Add tomato paste, water, then stir in olives, capers, brown sugar, red wine vinegar, cilantro and Worcestershire sauce.

 - Simmer for 10-15 minutes or until vegetables are soft.

 - Serve over brown or white rice, cauliflower rice or use as a filling for tacos.